kenjennings/Atari-1nvader/README.md

 New visuals, and enhancement for future modifications:

+- New gradients on the Player scores/high score line, and slightly different gradient on the darker statistics line at the bottom.
 - Player scores are tinted the color of the player.
 - Subtitle line added under the large logo.
 - Options line, and Options description lines added for future ability to choose game modes.

-(Kinda broke the player scoring.
-Pretty sure this has to do with the Player/Missile overlays providing the color for the players' scores at the top of the screen and so I'll need to change when the logic whacks HITCLR to zero the Player/Missile collisions.
-Shhhh.)
+- Revised font includes glyphs appropriate for ANTIC Mode 2 text to support the Options Descriptions line.
+- Game Over screen will automatically time out and return to the Title screen.
+Around a minute-ish.

 ---